Molybdenum(V) chloride: Structure

 Usually called molybdenum pentachloride, it is in fact partly a dimer with the molecular formula Mo2Cl10.
 In the dimer, each molybdenum has local octahedral symmetry and two chlorides bridge between the molybdenum centers.
 A similar structure is also found for the pentachlorides of W, Nb and Ta.
 In the gas phase and partly in solution, the dimers partially dissociate to give a monomeric MoCl5.
 The monomer is paramagnetic, with one unpaired electron per Mo center, reflecting the fact that the formal oxidation state is +5, leaving one valence electron on the metal center.

 Preparation and properties

 MoCl5 is prepared by chlorination of Mo metal but also chlorination of MoO3.
 The unstable hexachloride MoCl6 is not produced in this way.

-MoCl5 is reduced by acetonitrile to afford an orange acetonitrile complex, MoCl4(CH3CN)2.
-This complex in turn reacts with THF to give MoCl4(THF)2, a precursor to other molybdenum-containing complexes.